openstack-archive/python-distilclient/README.rst

 How to release code/tarballs/pypi
 =================================

-1. Add release tag, for example, “0.2.0” with the following description:
+1. Add release tag, for example, "0.2.0" with the following description:
-“Release disitilclient version 0.2.0”; it should be signed by your personal gpg key:
+"Release disitilclient version 0.2.0"; it should be signed by your personal gpg key:

 .. code-block:: shell